-Cloud-Based Knowledge Management
+Cloud-Based Management Services

 The success of organizations mainly depends on constant investment in learning and obtaining new knowledge that creates new businesses and improves existing performances.
 “The knowledge is considered as strategic company’s resource, the source of competitive advantage and business success in the 21st century.”
 Many people believe that success of the organization depends on well-disposed knowledge management system (KMS), which is responsible for enhancing internal and external knowledge in the organization, implementing and evaluating strategies of knowledge, and overall corporate performances.
 “The use of knowledge management process increases the effectiveness of decision-making processes, as well as the level of operational efficiency, flexibility, commitment and involvement of employees.”
 The primary purpose of knowledge management is taking advantage of intellectual capital and knowledge workers to improve organizational efficiency.
 A number of studies found that cloud computing can impact organizational performance through the mediation of KM competency.